 The texture is soft in the center with crunchy toasted edges.
 The custard is delicate and silky.
 The taste is lightly sweet with warm notes of cinnamon and vanilla.
 It has a rustic charm and makes enough to serve a crowd.

-- 12 cups cubed cinnamon raisin bread (about a 20 oz loaf)
+- 12 cups stale cinnamon raisin bread, cubed (about a 20 oz loaf)

 - 4 cups (1L) whole milk (or 5% cream)